IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 	- the engine would have let you view + change the fate of an entity or an event. the BBEG would use that to change the fate of the world so it gets eaten
 - the lone remaining human from before the cataclysm (Felicia Brown)

-latest fad in the city is eating the memories of the dead
-- can be a narcotic, forgetting your own past by living in the past of others
-- graverobbers loot all the historical sites
-- Vasilev is amassing a personal collection of dead pieces to resurrect as ghosts for voting

-kevar + arda slayed the last dragon (gilead)
-- they used its hair + heartstrings to weave the fray net, other body parts to found the city
-- now is undead, trapped in a mirror?
-- broken mirror motif, fates trapped within the mirror